The following frustrating conversation happens at least twice a week at our office.

 In other words, one does not cause the other, but the two are related.
 (Think ice cream and drowning.
 A few decades ago, some poindexter figured out that whenever ice cream sales went up, there was increased drowning in pools.
 He concluded that some protein in ice cream caused people to pass out while swimming.
 Folks panicked!
 Well, turns out that people eat ice cream when it’s hot and also go swimming when it’s hot.
 It was the hot weather-related swimming.
 Ice cream had nothing to do with it!)

 Anyway, when people start taking fish oil, they’re generally concerned about health.
 They cut out junk food, sodas and cookies.
 This change in diet and lifestyle is the likely cause of lower cholesterol.

 LDL has very important repair functions in your body and it is critical in maintaining your immunity.
-Simply calling LDL “bad” is silly.
-And avoiding DHA because it can raise LDL a tiny bit is even sillier.
+Simply calling all forms of LDL “bad” is silly.

 The point I’m making is that fish oil may not reduce your cholesterol.
 But that is absolutely no reason not to take fish oil!

 You take Omega-3 to: